 • All postholders will receive written confirmation of the terms of their role, which they are required to sign and return before their role begins.

-• All temporary paid staff, volunteers and interns are required to complete feedback forms after the Festival.
-This enables us to continually review our processes and make sure that future temporary paid staffs, volunteers and interns receive the best possible experience of working with EIFF.
+• All temporary paid staff and interns are required to complete feedback forms after the Festival.
+This enables us to continually review our processes and make sure that future temporary paid staff, volunteers and interns receive the best possible experience of working with EIFF.

 It is the responsibility of all staff to minimise the CMI’s environmental impact wherever possible and adhere to the company’s Environmental Policy.

 • switching off lights, computers, monitors and equipment when not in use;

 • helping to reduce paper waste by minimising printing/copying and reducing water usage;

 • reporting faults and heating/cooling concerns promptly;